Find what you are looking for

 Our human rights projects

-At ASC, our work on human rights in aquaculture focuses on topics related to the rights of employees, Indigenous people, and communities.
+Our work on human rights in aquaculture focuses on topics related to the rights of employees, Indigenous people, and communities.
 As well as regularly revising and updating the human rights’ requirements in our standards, we also work on several key projects.

-FAQs about ASC’s human rights programme
+FAQs about human rights at ASC

 • Freedom of association